zowe/zowe-cli/docs/CommandFormatStandards.md

 - Dependencies between options can exist (if you specify one, you must specify the other, for example).
 This can introduce usability problems.
 The dependencies with other options should be noted in the option description.

-- The arguments/values for an `option` can sometimes take wildcards (for example, a data-set name).
+- The arguments/values for an `option` can sometimes take wildcards (for example, a data set name).
 The wildcard symbol is generally the asterisk (*) character.
 When building commands, consider using asterisk as the standard.

 - The arguments/values can sometimes include quotes and can be a safer way to type the command.
 When writing examples, it is advisable to show arguments in quotes.